Find Your Man

-Find Your Man is a 1924 American silent action/drama film starring Rin Tin Tin and June Marlowe.
+Find Your Man is a 1924 American silent action/melodrama film starring Rin Tin Tin and June Marlowe.
 It was directed by Mal St. Clair who persuaded Warner Bros. to hire his friend, Darryl F. Zanuck, to write the screenplay; this began a long association between Zanuck and Rin Tin Tin.

 Filming took place in Klamath Falls, Oregon.
 This film survives.
 It was transferred onto 16mm film by Associated Artists Productions in the 1950s and shown on television.

+Find Your Man was promoted as “wholesome melodrama at its very best.”

+Plot

+Paul Andrews (Eric St. Clair) returns home to the Pacific Northwest after combat service during World War I. During his absence he has lost contact with the girl he loves, Caroline Blair (June Marlowe).
+He embarks on a journey in search of her with his dog Rin Tin Tin (“Rinny”).

+After hopping a freight train, they disembark in a lumber camp.
+Paul and Rinny rescue a young woman from the abusive mill boss, Martin Daines (Pat Hatigan).
+The girl turns out to be his sweetheart, Caroline.
+When a murder is committed, Paul is falsely accused: the only witness to the crime is Rin Tin Tin, and the murderer determines to destroy the intelligent canine, who recognizes the true assailant.
+Caroline intervenes and saves Rinny.
+When Martin kills her stepfather, suspicion falls on Paul, but Rinny manages to extract a confession from the murderer.
+The faithful dog provides evidence at the Paul's trial that exonerates his master, proving him man's best friend.